Legal Standing & Advocacy Framework

 Specialist Support:

-The CA network utilizes non-solicitor specialists and trained advisers to handle complex cases, including representing clients at tribunals.
+The CA network utilises non-solicitor specialists and trained advisers to handle complex cases, including representing clients at tribunals.

 Independent Advocacy Standards: